shrtlist/MCSessionP2P/README.md

 Please note: Bluetooth networking is not supported in Simulator.

 ### Build requirements
-Xcode 5, iOS 7.0 SDK, LLVM Compiler 4.1, Automated Reference Counting (ARC).
+Xcode 9, iOS 11 SDK

 ### Runtime requirements
-iOS 7.0 and later
+iOS 11.0 and later

 ### License
 The source code is available under the Apache License, Version 2.0